suffolklibraries/lgc/content/collections/events/group-a-lowestoft-test.md

   - music
   - performance
 ---
-An extended half term session of the free singing and vocal group for young people in Lowestoft
+Join Group A for a half term session in Lowestoft.